amargiovanni/mode-cloudflare-stream/local/cloudflarestream/README.md

 ## License

-This plugin is licensed under the GNU General Public License v3.0 or later.# mode-cloudflare-stream
+This plugin is licensed under the GNU General Public License v3.0 or later.